mrzjy/AniPersonaCaps/README.md

 ```

 It's clear that in fact there's no Appearance in the "appearance" field.
 The original "Appearance" section of the webpage is actually just a link (one should go there to really grab the appearance content)

+## What's Next

+- Update of AniPersonaCaps
+- GamePersonaCaps is on its way!
+Please stay tuned.